Special Relationship: Poll findings

 A 1942 Gallup poll conducted after Pearl Harbor, before the arrival of American troops and Churchill's heavy promotion of the Special Relationship, showed the wartime ally of the Soviet Union was still more popular than the United States for 62% of Britons.
 However, only 6% had ever visited the United States and only 35% knew any Americans personally.
 In 1969, the United States was tied with the Commonwealth as the most important overseas connection for the British public, and Europe came in a distant third.
 By 1984, after a decade in the European Economic Community, Britons chose Europe as being the most important to them.

 British opinion polls from the Cold War revealed ambivalent feelings towards the United States.
 Thatcher's 1979 agreement to base US cruise missiles in Britain was approved of by only 36% of Britons, and the proportion with little or no trust in the ability of the US to deal wisely with world affairs had soared from 38% in 1977 to 74% in 1984, when 49% wanted US nuclear bases in Britain removed, and 50% would have sent American-controlled cruise missiles back to the United States.
 At the same time, 59% of Britons supported their own country's nuclear deterrent, with 60% believing Britain should rely on both nuclear and conventional weapons, and 66% opposing unilateral nuclear disarmament.
 53% of Britons opposed dismantling the Royal Navy's Polaris submarines.
 70% of Britons still considered Americans to be very or fairly trustworthy, and in case of war, the Americans was the ally trusted overwhelmingly to come to Britain's aid and to risk its own security for the sake of that of Britain.
 They were also the two countries that were most alike in basic values such as willingness to fight for their country and the importance of freedom.

 In 1986, 71% of Britons, questioned in a Mori poll the day after Reagan's bombing of Libya, disagreed with Thatcher's decision to allow the use of RAF bases, and two thirds in a Gallup survey opposed the bombing itself, the opposite of US opinion.

-The all-time low poll rating of Britain in the United States came in 1994, during the split over the Bosnian War, when 56% of Americans interviewed considered Britons to be close allies.Tunku Varadarajan, 'Britain's place in US hearts secure', The Times (18 September 1997), p.
-19.
+The all-time low poll rating of Britain in the United States came in 1994, during the split over the Bosnian War, when 56% of Americans interviewed considered Britons to be close allies.